 - 1. Directors shall be removed from office when the period for which they were appointed has elapsed, when so decided by the General Shareholders' Meeting in use of the attributes granted thereto, legally or in the by-laws, and when they resign. - 2.
-Directors must place their position at the disposal of the Board of Directors and formalize, if the latter deems appropriate, the pertinent resignation, in the following cases: - (a) when they depart the executive positions, posts or functions with which their appointment as Director was associated; - (b) when they are subject to any of the cases of incompatibility or prohibition provided by law or no longer meet the suitability requirements according to the applicable regulations. - (c) when they are indicted for an allegedly criminal act or are subject to a disciplinary proceeding for serious or very serious fault instructed by the supervisory authorities; - (d) when their remaining on the Board, they may place at risk the Company's interest, or when the reasons for which they were appointed cease to exist.
+Directors must place their position at the disposal of the Board of Directors and formalize, if the latter deems appropriate, the pertinent resignation, in the following cases: - (a) when they depart the executive positions, posts or functions with which their appointment as Director was associated;

+- (b) when they are subject to any of the cases of incompatibility or prohibition provided by law or no longer meet the suitability requirements according to the applicable regulations. - (c) when they are indicted for an allegedly criminal act or are subject to a disciplinary proceeding for serious or very serious fault instructed by the supervisory authorities; - (d) when their remaining on the Board, they may place at risk the Company's interest, or when the reasons for which they were appointed cease to exist.
 In particular, in the case of stakeholder Directors, when the shareholder they represent transfers its stake holding in its entirety.
-They must also do so when the said shareholder lowers its stake holding to a level which requires the reduction of the number of stakeholder Directors; - (e) when significant changes in their professional status or in the conditions under which they were appointed Director take place; and

-- (f) when due to facts attributable to the Director, his remaining on the Board could cause serious damage to the corporate net worth or reputation in the judgement of the Board. - 3.
+They must also do so when the said shareholder lowers its stake holding to a level which requires the reduction of the number of stakeholder Directors; - (e) when significant changes in their professional status or in the conditions under which they were appointed Director take place; and - (f) when due to facts attributable to the Director, his remaining on the Board could cause serious damage to the corporate net worth or reputation in the judgement of the Board. - 3.
 In the case of an individual representing a director who is a legal entity incurs in any of the situations foreseen in the previous section, the individual representative should offer its post to the legal entity appointing him.
 If this latter decides to maintain the representative to develop its position of director, the director who is a legal entity should offer its post of director to the Board of Directors, - 4.
-When a Director leaves office prior to the end of his term, he must explain the reasons in a letter which he shall send to all members of the Board of Directors.
+When a Director leaves office prior to the end of his term, he must sufficiently explain the reasons for his resignation or, in the case of non-executive directors, his view on the reasons for the dismissal by the General Shareholders' Meeting, in a letter which he shall send to all members of the Board of Directors.